Malingering

-Malingering is the fabrication, feigning, or exaggeration of physical or psychological symptoms designed to achieve a desired outcome, such as relief from duty or work.
+Malingering is the fabrication, feigning, or exaggeration of physical or psychological symptoms designed to achieve a desired outcome, such as personal gain, relief from duty or work, avoiding arrest, receiving medication, or mitigating prison sentencing.

-Malingering is not a medical diagnosis, but may be recorded as a "focus of clinical attention" or a "reason for contact with health services".
-Malingering is categorized as distinct from other forms of excessive illness behavior such as somatization disorder and factitious disorder, although not all mental health professionals agree with this formulation.
+Although malingering is not a medical diagnosis, it may be recorded as a "focus of clinical attention" or a "reason for contact with health services".
+It is coded by both the ICD-10 and DSM-5.
+The intent of malingerers vary.
+For example, the homeless may fake a mental illness to gain hospital admission.
+Impacts of failure to detect malingering are extensive, affecting insurance industries, healthcare systems, public safety, and veterans' disability benefits.
+Malingered behaviour typically ends as soon as the external goal is obtained.

-Failure to detect actual cases of malingering imposes an economic burden on health care systems, workers' compensation programs, and disability programs, such as Social Security Disability Insurance and veterans' disability benefits.
-False accusations of malingering often harm genuine patients or claimants.
+Malingering is established as separate from similar forms of excessive illness behaviour, such as somatization disorder, wherein symptoms have a psychological cause but are genuinely perceived as real, and factitious disorder, where symptoms are fabricated but not for secondary, external gain.
+Both of these are recognised as diagnosable by the DSM-5.
+However, not all medical professionals are in agreement with these distinctions.

 History

 Antiquity

 According to 1 Samuel in the Old Testament, King David feigned madness to Achish, the king of the Philistines.
 Some scholars believe this was not feigned but real epilepsy, and phrasing in the Septuagint supports that position.

 Odysseus was said to have feigned insanity to avoid participating in the Trojan War.

 Malingering was recorded in Roman times by the physician Galen, who reported two cases: one patient simulated colic to avoid a public meeting, and another feigned an injured knee to avoid accompanying his master on a long journey.